lightbend/cloudflow/examples/taxi-ride-akka/README.md

 application restarts, while in the case of Akka, adding additional instance can be done without any restarts.

-The interesting feature of this example, is that the keys `rideID` do not belong to a fix set, but rather change all the time.
+The interesting feature of this example, is that the keys `rideID` do not belong to a fixed set, but rather change all the time.
 As a result Akka implementation creates and deletes actors all the time.
 FLink alleviates this problem by using keys sharding - using a single implementation (actor, in Akka terms) for a set of keys.